AudioSceneDescriptionFormat/splines/doc/euclidean/splines.rst

 degree
     The degree of a polynomial spline is the highest degree among its segments.
-    Splines of degree 3, a.k.a *cubic* splines, are very common for drawing smooth curves.
+    Splines of degree 3, a.k.a. *cubic* splines, are very common for drawing smooth curves.
     Old-school references by authors like :cite:t:`de_boor1978splines`
     might use the term *order*, which is one more than the degree,